Renew Your Virginia Car Registration

 Three methods for renewing car registration are available through the VA DMV: online, in person or by mail.
 The most convenient way to renew vehicle registration in Virginia is online, either via the official DMV system or through third-party providers.
 To renew expired car registration, drivers can also visit a DMV Customer Service Center in person, or send the renewal notice to the DMV by mail.
-To find out more about DMV registration renewals in Virginia, refer to the sections below:

 How to Renew Car Registration in Virginia